MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

     ![Screenshot of a Word document with a Copilot-generated business plan.](./media/generative-ai/copilot-draft-business-plan-response.png)

+1. If the financial projections in the business plan is not formatted as a table, select it and use Copilot to visualize the projections as a table.
+1. Select the table of financial projections and copy it to the clipboard.
-1. Save the Word document and close it.
+1. Save the Word document.

 ## Visualize financial projections in Copilot for Excel

 With a business plan in hand, let's take some of that data on financial projections and ask Copilot in Excel to visualize that data for us, so we can include it in emails or presentations to investors.

 1. On your PC with Microsoft 365 apps installed, open **Excel** and create a new blank workbook.
 Immediately save the workbook as **Financial Projetions.xlsx** to OneDrive, or Copilot won't work.
 1. Copy the table of sales projection from **Business Idea.docx** into the Excel spreadsheet and **format it as a table**.
-If Copilot didn't include that information in the previous exercise, ask Copilot to add that data to the bottom of your business plan.
+To do this:
     1. Select a **cell** within your data.
     1. Select **Home** and choose **Format as Table** under Styles.
     1. Choose a style for your table.